Ballchinian/dnd-React/README.md

--List of things that need to be done in order off priority
+-List of things that need to be done

-h1 fix the battle Calc design
--> Make it so each character has their own unique set of bonuses and debuffs.
-Right now it global.
+-> Some form of confirmation that a new character has been made in character design